Weinzierlein: Religion

 Since the Reformation the village has been predominantly Protestant.
-Those who are Evangelical-Lutheran are part of the parish of St. Laurence (Roßtal); Roman-Catholics are part of the church of Christ the King (Roßtal).
+Those who are evangelical Lutherans are part of the parish of St. Laurence (Roßtal); Roman Catholics are part of the church of Christ the King (Roßtal).

 Culture

 Weinzierlein is the location of one of the fictitious "Schafkopf Academies", known by locals in the Nuremberg region as the "card playing school" ("Kartelschule"), see also Schafkopf language.

 The carnival of Kärwa takes place annually on the first weekend in August in Weinzierlein.